 Yea, all which it inherit, shall dissolve

-Listen to Richard Burton read Prospero’s ‘revels’ speech
+Listen to Sir John Gielgud read Prospero’s ‘revels’ speech

 A reminder that on April 27 we will be reading and discussing poetry and other literature about, or inspired by, Shakespeare, his works and characters.
 Please bring your own selection of this genre for discussion and, if you wish, post it first on the blog via the CONTACT US page, or email it to me directly.
 See the SCHEDULE PAGE for selections posted to-date.
 “Note on Moonlight” is one of Graeme’s choices to read.